-- The system shall have a user-centered design that will increase situational awareness - The system shall be low cost - The system shall comply with FAA regulations - The system shall cause minimal airport construction - The system shall not create additional task load for the operators - The system shall not greatly impact the daily operations of the airport - Training for the system shall not be too time-consuming or costly to implement - The system shall require simple preventative maintenance requirements for the system.
+- The system shall have a user-centered design that will increase situational awareness - The system shall be low cost - The system shall comply with FAA regulations - The system shall cause minimal airport construction - The system shall not create additional task load for the operators - The system shall not greatly impact the daily operations of the airport - Training for the system shall not be too time-consuming or costly to implement - The system shall require simple preventative maintenance

+Upon obtaining the customer's wants, our team needed to determine the technical requirements for the system.
 Upon much research and deliberation, the RIPLS team decided that there are six high level design requirements which need the most attention.
 The six design requirements identified include: